kmichali/ReCoDE-contribute/README.md

 As a rule of thumb, working on the code is only half of the story.
 Work on the annotation should take at least 50% of the time. **Do not be afraid to be personal - this will make ReCoDE more relatable.**

 ## Terms of collaboration with [RCDS](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/)
 You will work as a GTA receiving the higher rate pay (£34.08/hour).
 The project has to be completed in 45 hours evenly spread over three months.
-You will have weekly meeting with the RCDS staff (who will oversee the overall progress and learning annotation) and the [research software engineers](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/service-offering/research-software-engineering/) (who will oversee the technical quality of the code).
+You will have weekly meeting with the RCDS staff (who will oversee the overall progress and learning annotation) and the [research software engineers](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/service-offering/research-software-engineering/) (RSEs - who will oversee the technical quality of the code).
 The software engineering oversight may sound a bit intimidating - do not worry the engineers are here to help and this will be a great personalised learning opportunity for you.

+It is very important that you complete your work at an even pace.
+The RCDS staff and RSEs will not be able to accommodate last-minute contributions.

 ## A commmon scenario
 Often, students pich a project that they have already worked on before.
 That is absolutely fine - you can use an existing code.
-You will use the ReCoDE time to refactor, annotate and experiment with media.
+You will use the allocated time to refactor, annotate and experiment with media.

 ## Working with GitHub
 Your exemplar will be presented in a GitHub repository within the Imperial College organisation.
 The name will begin with ReCoDE-name-of-project.
 We usually present the project using MkDocs, so you will start with a template repository that is MkDocs ready. **Jay's contribution here**.